h5py/h5py/docs/high/group.rst

     .. method:: copy(source, dest, name=None, shallow=False, expand_soft=False, expand_external=False, expand_refs=False, without_attrs=False)

         Copy an object or group.
+The source can be a path, Group, Dataset, or Datatype object.
+The destination can be either a path or a Group object.
 The source and destination need not be in the same file.

         If the source is a Group object, by default all objects within that group will be copied recursively.

+        When the destination is a Group object, by default the target will be created in that group with its current name (basename of obj.name).
+You can override that by setting "name" to a string.

         :param source:  What to copy.
 May be a path in the file or a Group/Dataset object.
         :param dest:    Where to copy it.
 May be a path or Group object.